nawealvarez/pwc-challenge/README.md

    cd pwc-challenge
    ```

-2. Create a `.env` file with your database connection string:
+2. Create a `.env` file with your database connection string if you want to use other database, otherwise it will use the default one:

    ```
    DATABASE_URL=postgresql://username:password@host:port/database